 Potential conflict of interest: an employee has private interests that could conflict with their public duties.
 This refers to circumstances where it is foreseeable that a conflict may arise in future and steps should be taken now to mitigate that future risk.

-reproved by Excoditio reality Review & Update by: 18/03/2022 Last Reviewed: 18/03/2019 ORG-G 1.0 Version Changed: 18/03/2019 First Issue Date: 17/11/2011 Page 3 of 18 Prompt Doc No: BCRH0000881 v6.0 UNCONTROLLED WHEN DOWNLOADED the public or a third party could form the view that an employee's private interests could improperly influence their decisions or actions, now or in the future.
+Perceived conflict of interest: the public or a third party could form the view that an employee's private interests could improperly influence their decisions or actions, now or in the future.